Profile

 That promotion was helped by politics.

-That promotion was helped by politics.
-Herbert Warnke, chairman of the Free German Trade Union Federation, demanded a civilian football club for Berlin’s workers.
+chairman of the Free German Trade Union Federation, demanded a civilian football club for Berlin’s workers.
 He got his wish.
 On 20 January 1966, 1.
 FC Union Berlin was newly founded.